ur369eth/ur369.eth/README.md

 On the other side of the coin >> a mechanism in wich, without having a centralized custody of any token, the system accepts deposits of approved native tokens to isolate/remove said native tokens from circulation to keep them *safeguarded from theft and protected from quantum threats within the ur369.eth smart contract*, while simultaneously, upon receiving native tokens, the system mints urTokens (ultra resistant Tokens) and automatically sends urTokens to the user's wallet at 1:1 ratio in regards of the protected native tokens.

-On the edge of the coin, it is a self-organizing distributive-system as in the process of protecting the native tokens plus issuing-and-sending urTokens (ultra resistant Tokens) to the user's wallet >> the system shows (upfront) to the user the benefaction-fee for the service provided:
+On the edge of the coin >> a self-organizing distributive-system, because in the process of protecting the native tokens plus issuing-and-sending urTokens (ultra resistant Tokens) to the user's wallet, the system shows (upfront) to the user the benefaction-fee for the service provided:

 (i) A one time flat fee of $3.69 per address -collected in crypto- and only charged if the user opts for the Quantum Resistant Key.